Jamf Pro Integration

 Administrator

-User will be able to read and write the records along with other privileges
+User can read and write the records along with other privileges

 Auditor

-User will be able to read and write the records (minimum requirement)
+User can read and write the records (minimum requirement)

 Enrollment Only

-User will not be able to read or write the records (not required for integration)
+User cannot read or write the records (not required for integration)

 Custom